Willgunter/Discord-Clone/README.md

 - 8/13/2023
     - Looking more into issue w MongoDB.
 Tried lots and lots of things but still making seemingly no progress.
 Will hopefully work on again a little later today

+    - Update: got it to not give an error.
+    However, it is still not displaying on localhost3000/test, which is strange.
+Will do even more digging later.

+    - Update 2: working through a specific part of code that appears to be making it display to the screen under certain conditions.
+Currently investigating similar parts in other projects to see what I can replicate

 Resources I used:
 - [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)